Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Flow:
 1. The user creates a new notification for the transaction
-2. The system saves the notication and assigns it to the transaction.
+2. The system saves the notification and assigns it to the transaction.

 Information Requirements: ID, Name, Priority (High, Medium, Low), Periodicity
 ```